ElSigmaTom/ESP-Phone/README.md

 - Web server for pre-saving phrases
 - LCD display for message viewing
 - Built-in message saving and deletion
+- Simple and intuitive user interface
+- Efficient, low-power communication using ESP-NOW

+## Planned Features
+- **Retransmission**: If a message is sent and the peer is not within reach, the device will keep retransmitting the message until it is acknowledged.

 ## Hardware Requirements
 - Two ESP8266 devices